 Marissa utilizes play therapy, trust-based relational intervention, psychodynamic, and interpersonal processing to assist clients with processing emotions and creating change.
 Marissa also focuses on building a strong therapeutic relationship as she believes this is an important aspect of therapy to provide a setting where client and therapist can work together as a team.
 She believes creating a safe space for clients and developing a strong therapeutic alliance allows clients to freely process emotions without fear of shame or judgment.

 In her spare time, Marissa enjoys cooking, baking, and spending time with her family and friends.
 She especially loves spending time with them at her family’s cabin where they enjoy boating, snowmobiling, and sledding!

 Becky Pierce is a licensed clinical social worker who has been in practice since 1999.
 She graduated from Westminster College with a B.S. in Psychology and received her Master’s degree from the University of Utah.

 Becky enjoys working with children ages two and up and their families.
-She uses a variety of of methods to help her clients increase coping and problem solving skills, process trauma, express feelings more effectively, and improve parent child relationships.
+She uses a variety of methods to help her clients increase coping and problem-solving skills, process trauma, express feelings more effectively, and improve parent-child relationships.

 Hope Nichols is an Associate Clinical Mental Health Counselor who has been with Hope and Healing since January 2016.
 She graduated with her Masters in Clinical Mental Health Counseling from Westminster College.
 Before becoming a mental health counselor, Hope was a teacher and taught pre-school, elementary school, and middle school.
 She has also worked in a variety of mental health settings including a residential treatment facility for teens and a psychiatric hospital for adults.